-Join Aaron F. Ross for an in-depth discussion in this video Setting animation preferences, part of Creating Simulations in Maya Dynamics.
+Join Aaron F. Ross for an in-depth discussion in this video Setting animation preferences, part of Maya Dynamics: Creating Simulations (2012).

 When working with Dynamics in Maya, you have got to set up your preferences just…in a certain way so that your simulation will play back properly.…We need to get that sorted out before we even begin to think about building…anything or making it move.…I am going to go ahead and play my simulation here and it seems to be playing…okay and it seems to be a bit slow, but it is playing and it's fine, but I'm…just going to take the precaution of setting my preferences, so that there will…be no unexpected negative results later down the road.…